 Prior data analysis experience in biological, medical, or public health setting strongly preferred.
 Prior collaborative research experience a plus.
 Experience working with data close to the point of data generation or collection is desirable.

-Classified Title: Sr. Research Data Analyst Working Title: Sr. Research Data Analyst Role/Level/Range: ACRP/04/MD Starting Salary Range: $65,000-$75,000 (commensurate with experience) Employee group: Full Time Schedule: Working 37.5 hours per week; Monday-Friday Exempt Status: Exempt Location: 05-MD:School of Public Health Department name: 60004105-Health Policy & Management -METRC Personnel area: School of Public Health
+Classified Title: Sr. Research Data Analyst Working Title: Sr. Research Data Analyst Role/Level/Range: ACRP/04/MD Starting Salary Range: $65,000-75,000 Employee group: Part time, 27.99 hours a week or less (Salary above based on 40 hours).
+Schedule: Monday through Friday Exempt Status: Exempt Location: 05-MD:School of Public Health Department name: 60004105-Health Policy & Management -METRC Personnel area: School of Public Health

 The successful candidate(s) for this position will be subject to a pre-employment background check.

 If you are interested in applying for employment with The Johns Hopkins University and require special assistance or accommodation during any part of the pre-employment process, please contact the HR Business Services Office at firstname.lastname@example.org.
 For TTY users, call via Maryland Relay or dial 711.

 The following additional provisions may apply depending on which campus you will work.
 Your recruiter will advise accordingly.

 During the Influenza ("the flu") season, as a condition of employment, The Johns Hopkins Institutions require all employees who provide ongoing services to patients or work in patient care or clinical care areas to have an annual influenza vaccination or possess an approved medical or religious exception.
 Failure to meet this requirement may result in termination of employment.